valermor/pages/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Load the page, enter credentials and assert that the secure area page is
 loaded.
-In code this becomes.
+In code this becomes:

 .. code:: python